|

 WrapperProcess p = WrapperManager.exec("ls -lisa");

-This command will execute an ls command
+The above line will execute a ls command

 If the full path of the binary (or script) file hasn't been passed,